Going from Modul

 Browse through the list of Modul University Vienna’s partner universities, and visit the websites to find the universities which maintain an exchange program that seems suitable for your exchange.
 Keep in mind that some universities have different academic year schedules than MU, so plan your stay accordingly.

 For detailed information on the universities, contact the respective liaison officer.

 In preparation, do not take enrichment courses at MU before going on exchange.
 Speak to your liaison officer about which courses are an option for you to take at the partner university.
 Usually credit for enrichment courses is most easily transferred.

 The minimum course load when going abroad is 15 ECTS.
 The maximum course load is 30 ECTS.

 Download the "Application for Student Exchange" form.
 When filling it out, you must propose three partner universities.
 Please indicate the order of your preference (1-3).
-Please submit the following documents to Glen Dalton, in the Student Service Center:
+Please submit the following documents to Glen Dalton (Glen.Dalton@modul.ac.at), in the SSCC:

 - Application form

 - Motivation letter (Why do you want to go abroad?
 How would it help you personally, professionally, academically?
 What is it about the partner universities you selected?
 Etc.)

 Being chosen for an exchange semester is based on many factors including spots available, academic performance, extracurricular engagement, and placement suitability/compatibility.

 The selection process will also take into consideration whether you have been a MU buddy for an incoming exchange/international student at a semester's start.
 It is highly recommended that you partake in this important program to help new, incoming, exchange/international students.